 I had some leftover basil from a batch of recipe testing I did for my second book (Beach House Brunch), so I decided to try it out in a new and improved mojito.

-I happened to have some leftover basil from a batch of recipe testing I did for my second book (Beach House Brunch which comes out next year) so I decided to try and replace some of the mint in my mojito with the basil.
+I replaced some of the mint in my original mojito recipe with basil.
 Lo and behold, it worked out wonderfully!
-The basil paired perfectly with the mint while mellowing out its intensity and also created a beautiful chartreuse hue.
-Gorgeous and delicious!
+The basil pairs perfectly with the mint, while mellowing out the mint’s intensity.
+The basil also created a beautiful chartreuse hue.
+Gorgeous, and DELICIOUS!